jbergenson/lit_ipsum/README.md

 require 'lit_ipsum'

 LitIpsum::Austen::PrideAndPrejudice.sentences(3) #=> "Other schemes, too, came into her head.
 As often as I can.
 I cannot think so very ill of Wickham."

+# Shorthand of the above
+LitIpsum::PrideAndPrejudice.sentences(3) #=> "Other schemes, too, came into her head.
+As often as I can.
+I cannot think so very ill of Wickham."
 LitIpsum::Austen::PrideAndPrejudice.words(7)     #=> "Indeed, Jane, you ought to believe me."

 LitIpsum::Doyle::SherlockHolmes.sentences(2)     #=> "And how in the world did you find them?
 It is half-past ten now."